-The project had two aims.
-The first was to provide psycho-social support to 400 children aged 7-13 years suffering from the acute effects of trauma caused by three wars in the Gaza Strip since 2008 and the grinding poverty created by a ten-year Israeli siege.
+The project had three aims.
+The first was to provide psychosocial support to 400 children aged 7-14 years suffering from the acute effects of trauma caused by three wars in the Gaza Strip since 2008 and the grinding poverty created by a ten-year Israeli siege.
 The second aim was to supplement the children's education by providing community-based learning focused on core areas of the school curriculum.
+The third aim was to deliver workshops to the children's parents with a view to extending psycho-social care into the household.
 The project was delivered in four locations in Gaza: Bureij (central Gaza), Deir el Balah (central Gaza); Khan Yunis (southern Gaza); and the village of Moghraga, 10 km south of Gaza City.

+The project was delivered in the same locations in year two as year one in order to reinforce the positive learning outcomes resulting from the project activities in year one.
 These locations were chosen for project delivery as they are based in particularly impoverished and marginalised areas of Gaza where the Canaan Institute has developed strong links with community partners.
 The children in these areas have been severely impacted by the effects of conflict, particularly Israel's most recent war in Gaza, Operation 'Protective Edge', which spanned 51 days in July and August 2014.
 The project aimed to provide psycho-social support to children manifesting the severe effects of trauma using active learning, educational methods that supported structured play and group discussion activities.
 These activities enabled children to express psychological issues they were experiencing through art work, role play and theatre as well as one-to-one sessions with facilitators and psychotherapists.

 The project also provided workshops to the parents of children enrolled on the project to guide them on how to best provide psycho-social support in the household.
-A total of 12 workshops was held in each community during the project to advise parents on how to recognise and deal with behavioural changes in children suffering the effects of trauma.
+A total of 128 workshops was held in the four communities during the project to advise parents on how to recognise and deal with behavioural changes in children suffering the effects of trauma.
 This represented a joined-up approach to psycho-social care that involved local schools, community centres and families.
 In the recruitment of children onto the programme, each community centre liaised with the local school and discussed how the activities could best meet the educational and psycho-social needs of young people.
-This was the first of a two-year project and the year two activities will be delivered in the same four learning centres thereby embedding the learning outcomes from year one and strengthening the support to children.